-11 ANNUAL REVIEW OF PLAN AND ANNUAL REPORTING
+ANNUAL REVIEW OF PLAN AND ANNUAL REPORTING

 A review of this DAM Plan will be conducted annually.
-The review will evaluate the activities listed under each objective in this plan to determine whether they have successfully been activated, are in progress or otherwise.
-In each case, action or none action should be commented on.
+The review will evaluate the activities listed under each objective in this plan to determine whether they have successfully been activated. are in progress or otherwise.
+In each case, action or nonaction should be commented on.

 The annual evaluation of this DAM Plan will be:

-- published in Councils' Annual Report; and - provided to the Department of Environment, Land, Water and Planning Secretary together with any amendments to the plan.
+- Published in Council's Annual Report - Provided to the Department of Environment, Land, Water and Planning Secretary together with any amendments to the plan.